rwblokzijl/Msc-thesis-EuroToken/thesis.md

 transfer.

 TrustChain is fairly open for extension.
 It allows users to define their own block-types as well as validation logic for these blocks.
-TrustChain will make sure the blocks are a valid chain by enforcing basic block invariants like hash correctness and signature validity.
+TrustChain ensures the chain is valid by enforcing basic block invariants like hash correctness and signature validity.
 It makes use of IPv8 for its communication and exposes an API to create and sign blocks to other peers.
 TrustChain will then handle the process of sending the blocks to the receiver over the IPv8 network.

-In order to create the EuroToken logic, we defined a number of TrustChain block types to achieve our goals.
+To create the EuroToken logic, we define 4 TrustChain block types.
 In order to conform to the scalability requirements, all EuroToken proposal blocks by a user will include the balance of that user.
 This is part of the rolling-checkpoint mechanic that allows us to scale each user's personal blockchain indefinitely without sacrificing scalability.
 The EuroToken block subtypes are as follows:

 #### Transfer block